How Agentic AI Is Rewriting the Marketing Playbook

 AI is shifting marketers from campaign executors to strategic overseers.
 Instead of manually coordinating workflows, marketers now guide AI agents, interpret results, and focus on creative and customer experience leadership.

-How do Capably users measure the long-term value of AI-powered automation?
+How do Capably users measure the long-term value of AI marketing automation?

-Beyond campaign performance, Capably customers can monitor automation adoption, team efficiency, and performance, along with the compounding effect of continuous AI-led optimisation over time.
+Beyond campaign performance, Capably customers can monitor automation adoption, team efficiency, and performance, as well as the compounding effect of continuous AI-led optimization over time.